riqthedev/web-sprint-challenge-intro-to-react/README.md

 - [ ] Use the endpoint `[GET] https://swapi.dev/api/people` (mocked in [msw](https://github.com/mswjs/msw)) to obtain characters.
 - [ ] Set the list of characters into state.
 - [ ] Render your characters to the DOM:
+x

-  1. Build a React component named 'Character' to render an individual character.
+  1. Build a React component named 'Character' to render an individual character.√
-  1. Map over the list in state, and for each character render a Character to the page.
+  1. Map over the list in state, and for each character render a Character to the page.√
-  1. Each rendered character must display its name in the DOM (e.g. "Luke Skywalker").
+  1. Each rendered character must display its name in the DOM (e.g. "Luke Skywalker").√
   1. The character's name can't be hard-coded into the HTML.
-This data must be obtained from the API.
+This data must be obtained from the API.√
   1. The components must be styled with **styled-components**.

   **Notes:**